 Whether you use coaxial cable, ladder line, or twin lead to feed your antenna, an often-overlooked consideration is the mechanical strength of the connection.
-Wire antennas and feed lines tend to move

 Fig 22.9 - Some ideas for homemade antenna insulators.

 Fig 22.10 - Some homemade dipole center insulators.
 The one in the center includes a built-in SO-239 connector.
 Others are designed for direct connection to the feed line.
 (See the Transmission Lines chapter for details on baluns.)